beluej123/OrbMechKeeby_Curtis/README.md

 ### MATLAB
 - **MATLAB**: Version R2021a or later recommended.
 - Built-in functions such as `ode45` for numerical integration.
+- `rsmooth.m` for proper functionality of dependent scripts.

 ### Python
 - **Python**: Version 3.8 or later.